Longhuiberkeley/MyPersonalLearningPortfolio/README.md

     - Ordered Data Structures
     - Unordered Data Structures
 - Digital Signal Processing 1: Basic Concepts and Algorithms, from EPFL
-- Digital Signal Processing 2:
+- Digital Signal Processing 2: Filtering
 - Fundamentals of Reinforcement Learning, from University of Alberta
 - Introduction to Portfolio Construction and Analysis with Python, from EDHEC business school
 - Version Control with Git, from Atlassian